How to Securely Shuffle? A survey about Secure Shufflers for privacy-preserving computations: Perspectives on the literature

 \subsection{Imperfect shuffling/anonymity can be acceptable}

 Shuffling-based private computations (including in DP) usually assume a perfect shuffle (i.e., uniform anonymity distribution as defined in Section \ref{sec:anonymity}).
 However, \citet{ishai_cryptography_2006} claimed that only a ``sufficient uncertainty'' was necessary; i.e., imperfect shuffle could be acceptable.
-Unfortunately, they provided no concrete results supporting this claim.
 Recently, \citet{balle_amplification_2023} showed that this intuition was true as their results holding also for an imperfect shuffle.

 These results should incentivize DP researchers to build DP algorithms robust to ``slightly imperfect'' shuffling and security researcher to build protocols leveraging this imperfection.
 Nevertheless, further theoretical work is also necessary to standardize this notion of imperfect shuffling.